From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks

 Critically, even if the LAWN ground node loses partial or complete external connectivity, the four planes adapt to ensure continuous and autonomous swarm operation.
-The D2D links are established between drones to form a cooperative mesh.
-D2D links share sensed data, e.g. local obstacle maps, among neighboring drones.
-For instance, if one drone’s view is blocked, it can get surrounding map data via D2D links.
-Each drone’s onboard computing resources allow lightweight AI agents , enabling the swarm to dynamically reconfigure formations and continue executing mission tasks independently, ensuring robust and resilient operation under all network conditions.
+The A2A links are established between drones to form a cooperative mesh.
+A2A links share sensed data, e.g., local obstacle maps, among neighboring drones.
+For instance, if one drone’s view is blocked, it can get surrounding map data via A2A links.
+Each drone’s onboard computing resources allow lightweight AI agents, enabling the swarm to dynamically reconfigure formations and continue executing mission tasks independently, ensuring robust and resilient operation under all network conditions.